ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

 * Understand the difference between training and inference

 ### Perceptron and Artifical Neural Networks
 * Invented in 1957 by Frank Rosenblatt at the Cornell Aeronautical Laboratory ([original paper](http://www.ling.upenn.edu/courses/cogs501/Rosenblatt1958.pdf)), a perceptron is the simplest neural network possible: a computational model of a single neuron.
-A perceptron consists of one or more inputs, a processor, and a single output.
+A perceptron consists of one or more inputs, a processor, and a single output. ([More to this history](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Brief-History-of-Artificial-Neural-Networks))
 * Nature of Code Chapter 10 - Neural Networks
    * [Nature of Code Perceptron slides](https://drive.google.com/open?id=1jB5dSPH5kvrCRsgFOhmOWPG31FYgfgbO)
    * [NOC Neural Network videos](https://youtu.be/XJ7HLz9VYz0?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh) - 10.1 to 10.3 cover the "Perceptron", a model of a single neuron.
 The Perceptron forms the basis of modern multi-layer deep learning networks.